 All equipment can be corrected from the ground with the hand.
 However, the rider must have made a genuine attempt.
 If the equipment is just dropped and no attempt made, then the rider must remount and carry on from the horse.
 The attempt is by the discretion of the starter and assistant referees.
-The are 3 exceptions to this rule, one is firework flag where if the flag never goes into the holder it must be put in from the horse and not from the ground.
-From 2024 we now also include Slam Dunk & Direct Debit as races that must be corrected from the pony due to height advantages/disadvantages.
-In both races only the one number/ball that the rider is using has to be corrected from the horse, balls/numbers already in place can be corrected from the ground.
-If the item is placed correctly and the stand then falls this can be corrected from the ground.
+The only exception to this rule is firework flag where if the flag never goes into the holder it must be put in from the horse and not from the ground.